-The university offers full-time and part-time day programs and a part-time evening program.
+The university offers a day program that may be completed in one or two terms and an evening program that may be completed in three terms.
 Students take classes in Introduction to Law, Legal Research and Writing, Computers in the Legal Field, Civil Litigation and other substantive law topics.
 In addition, each student in the day program completes an internship in a corporation, law office, legal clinic or government agency.